playframework/playframework/documentation/manual/detailledTopics/production/Deploying-CleverCloud.md

 # Deploying to Clever Cloud
+[Clever Cloud](http://www.clever-cloud.com/en) is a Platform as a Service solution.
+You can deploy on it Scala, Java, PHP, Python and Node.js applications.
+Its main particularitiy is that it supports **automatic vertical and horizontal scaling**!

 Clever Cloud supports Play!
 2 applications natively.
 The present guide explains how to deploy your application on Clever Cloud.